 In line with Richard’s wishes we are continuing with our scheduled events and publishing of articles.

 Feasta’s 2010 publication Fleeing Vesuvius: Overcoming the Risks of Economic and Environmental Collapse, was co-edited by Richard and includes a chapter by him.
 Many of Feasta’s other books were also co-edited by Richard.
-As Brian Davey mentions in his tribute below, a new book has been produced by Feasta’s climate group and will be published in April 2012.
-It is called Sharing for Survival: Restoring the climate, the commons and society and includes a chapter by Richard.
+As Brian Davey mentions in his tribute below, Feasta’s climate group published a book in 2012 called Sharing for Survival: Restoring the climate, the commons and society, which includes a chapter by Richard.